 RKStudio's survey editor lets you build rich surveys.
 To get started, this guide will show you how to create a simple survey for a hypothetical sleep project.

-From the Create or Import Survey dashboard, enter a project name of "Sleep Time" and click "Add Survey."
+From the Create or Import Survey dashboard, enter a survey name of "Sleep Time" and click "Add Survey."
 This brings up the survey editor.

 Select "Add Step" to add a new step to the survey.
 Our first step will just contain some introductory instructions, so we'll use the "Instruction Step" type.